 - Admin Console.
 Google will provide Customer access to the Admin Console for the Administrator to manage its use of the Chrome Services.
 Customer may use the Admin Console to specify one or more Administrators who will have the rights to access Admin Account(s) and to administer the policies for End Users.
 Customer is responsible for: (a) maintaining the confidentiality and security of the End User policies and associated passwords; and (b) any use of the End User policies.
 Customer agrees that Google’s responsibilities do not extend to the internal management or administration of the policies for the Chrome Services for Customer or any End Users.

 - Use Restrictions.
-Customer will not, and will not allow End Users or third parties under its control to: (a) copy, modify, create a derivative work of, reverse engineer, decompile, translate, disassemble, or otherwise attempt to extract any of the source code of the Chrome Services (except to the extent such restriction is expressly prohibited by applicable law); (b) license, transfer or distribute any of the Chrome Services; (c) sell, resell, or otherwise make the Chrome Services available to a third party as part of a commercial offering that does not have material value independent of the Chrome Services; or (d) access or use the Chrome Services: (i) for High Risk Activities; (ii) in a manner intended to avoid incurring Fees; (iii) for materials or activities that are subject to the International Traffic in Arms Regulations (ITAR) maintained by the United States Department of State; (iv) in a manner that breaches, or facilitates the breach of, Export Control Laws; or (v) to transmit, store, or process protected health information subject to United States HIPAA regulations except as permitted by an executed HIPAA BAA.
+Customer will not, and will not allow End Users or third parties under its control to: (a) copy, modify, create a derivative work of, reverse engineer, decompile, translate, disassemble, or otherwise attempt to extract any of the source code of the Chrome Services (except to the extent such restriction is expressly prohibited by applicable law); (b) license, transfer or distribute any of the Chrome Services; (c) sell, resell, or otherwise make the Chrome Services available to a third party as part of a commercial offering that does not have material value independent of the Chrome Services; or (d) access or use the Chrome Services: (i) for High Risk Activities; (ii) in violation of the AUP; (iii) in a manner intended to avoid incurring Fees; (iv) for materials or activities that are subject to the International Traffic in Arms Regulations (ITAR) maintained by the United States Department of State; (v) in a manner that breaches, or facilitates the breach of, Export Control Laws; or (vi) to transmit, store, or process protected health information subject to United States HIPAA regulations except as permitted by an executed HIPAA BAA.

 - Requesting Additional End User Accounts During Order Term.
 Customer may purchase additional End User Accounts during an Order Term by: (a) executing an additional Order Form with Google or Reseller, as applicable, or (b) via the Admin Console, if applicable.
 Such additional End User Accounts will have a pro-rated term ending on the last day of the applicable Order Term.

-- Orders via Admin Console.
-In certain circumstances, Customer may order Chrome Products via Admin Console directly, in which case, Customer will pay all Fees for the Chrome Services directly to Google.
+- Direct Orders.
+In certain circumstances, Customer may order Chrome Products directly from Google via an Order Form or via the Admin Console directly, in which case, Customer will pay all Fees for the Chrome Services directly to Google.
 Google will invoice Customer all Fees for the Chrome Services.
 Google may change its offering of billing options, including by limiting or ceasing to offer any billing option, upon thirty days’ written notice to Customer (which may be by email).